top of page

 Some homeowners use home equity loans, which may be tax deductible.
 Also, certain Michigan contractors offer solar leases or Power Purchase Agreements (PPAs), and some customers may opt to make a cash purchase.
 Sometimes solar contractors partner with solar financing companies to offer this service to customers.

-Solar systems are an excellent way to drastically decrease electricity bills and boost the resale value of homes.
-Most solar systems in Michigan pay for themselves with utility bill savings in 9 to 12 years, but the lifespan of solar systems is usually between 25 and 30 years.
-That means that home and business owners can enjoy many years of low-cost solar power.
+Solar panels in Michigan are an excellent way to drastically decrease electricity bills and boost the resale value of homes.
+Most solar panel systems in Michigan pay for themselves with utility bill savings in 9 to 12 years, but the lifespan of solar systems is usually between 25 and 30 years.
+That means home and business owners can enjoy many years of low-cost solar power.

 A quality solar installation is critical to ensuring years of savings.
 A solar company that provides a long labor and service warranty for solar installations helps protect the clean energy investment of its customers.